SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/06 - Chapter 6/README.md

 ### Handling File Uploads in Express

 To handle file uploads in express we use the `Multer` library.
 From their readme "Multer adds a body object and a file or files object to the request object.
-The body object contains the values of the text fields of the form, the file or files object contains the files uploaded via the form."
+This body object contains the values of the text fields of the form, the file or files object contains the files uploaded via the form." (in short, it accepts form data, including files)

 Let's install it in our project, yes, we're actually doing this one :)